kateytho23/CitiBikeNYCAnalysis/README.md

 # CitiBikeNYCAnalysis
+Objective: Determine which hours and days are the busiest for optimal bike placement.

 Citi Bike Data Set
 Source – The source I used for this data was Kaggle and was based on Citi Bike.
 Kaggle is a trusted website so this source can be trusted.